wojtakdominik/SIGN-LANGUAGE-ai-translator/README.md

 Test Set: 15% is used to evaluate the model's performance after training.

-Requirements
-Python 3.x

-TensorFlow or PyTorch (depending on your preference)

-scikit-learn

-OpenCV (for video and image processing)

-Matplotlib (for plotting)

 Installation
 Clone the repository:

-bash
-Kopiuj
-Edytuj
 git clone https://github.com/yourusername/sign-language-translator.git
 Install required libraries:

-bash
-Kopiuj
-Edytuj
 pip install -r requirements.txt

 Usage
 Prepare the dataset: Place the dataset in the appropriate folder, ensuring it is organized by the classes (e.g., ASL letters).